Blondie of the Follies: Plot

 In a crowded New York tenement on the upper east side, Blondie and Lottie are neighbors and best friends.
 Lottie joins the Follies, a burlesque show, escaping their noisy, crowded, poverty-stricken life with a Mr. Kinskey.
 Blondie's father comes home exhausted from searching for a job.
 Blondie is worried, the doctor has warned him to be careful.

-Cut to Lottie.
-A great success in burlesque, she has changed her name to Lurline, speaks French to her maid and is being kept by wealthy Larry Belmont.
-Blondie visits her in her elegant Park Avenue apartment, and Larry takes a fancy to the pretty blonde who is always laughing.
-So does his older friend, Murchenson.
+Lottie, now a great success in burlesque, has changed her name to Lurline and is kept by the wealthy Larry Belmont.
+Blondie visits Lurline's Park Avenue apartment, where Larry takes a fancy to her, as does his older friend, Murchenson.
 Larry invites Blondie to the Follies that night and gets her into the show.

 They go to the nearby speakeasy, While they are dancing, he propositions her, and she rebuffs him.
 He backs off, and by the time he drives her home in the morning she is merrily intoxicated and he realizes there is something special about her.
 The whole family has been in a state, wondering where she is.
 Her father is furious, and makes her choose between promising never to see Larry again and getting out.
 She leaves home and goes to Lottie's.
 Too naive to understand the whole situation, she confesses her attraction to Larry and is bewildered when the revelation shatters Lottie.

 The next day, Blondie's father comes to Lottie's apartment and tells Blondie he has “finished being an old-time Pa.”
 When she tells him she is going into the Follies, he is very worried but kisses her and wishes her luck.
 Blondie promises Lottie to keep “hands off” Larry.

 Lottie brings Blondie to a party on board Murchenson's yacht.
 Larry accuses her of procuring her friend for Murchenson.
 He says Blondie does not understand this party—and the lifestyle it represents.
 He tells Lottie that they are through: He has “made arrangements” for her financial welfare.
 He tries to convince Blondie that his feelings for her are different.
 Lottie cannot let go of her jealousy and forces Blondie to admit that she “might” care for Larry.
 In reaction Blondie throws herself at Murcheson.